-Symbolised by the Charminar (Four Towers), a 16th century mosque and monument on the east bank of the Musi River, Hyderabad is a modern Indian success story, now nicknamed ‘Genome Valley’ for its numerous biotechnology companies.
+Symbolized by the Charminar (Four Towers), a 16th-century mosque and monument on the east bank of the Musi River, Hyderabad is a modern Indian success story, now nicknamed "Genome Valley" for its numerous biotechnology companies.

-This hilly metropolis once went by another moniker, the City of Pearls, thanks to its part in the global pearl and diamond trade.
-In fact, the ancient markets of Laad Bazaar and Begum Bazaar, which snake down narrow streets near the city’s iconic landmark, are still hotspots for gold, jewellery and brass.
+This hilly metropolis once went by another nickname, the City of Pearls, thanks to its part in the global pearl and diamond trade.
+In fact, the ancient markets of Laad Bazaar and Begum Bazaar, which snake down narrow streets near the city’s iconic landmark, are still hotspots for gold, jewelry, and brass.

-As you explore, you’ll no doubt come across other examples of ornate architecture from the founders of the city – the Qutb Shahi dynasty – standing tall amid the chaos of daily life in Hyderabad.
-There is so much history and culture to pack in here that you’ll be spoilt for choice when it comes to sightseeing.
-Must-visit places include the medieval Golkonda fort and Birla Mandir – an 85m high Hindu temple made of white marble.
+As you explore, you’ll no doubt come across other examples of ornate architecture from the founders of the city (the Qutb Shahi dynasty) standing tall amid the chaos of daily life in Hyderabad.
+There is so much history and culture to pack in here that you’ll be spoiled for choice when it comes to sightseeing.
+Must-visit places include the medieval Golkonda fort and Birla Mandir, an 85-meter-high Hindu temple made of white marble.